StackExchange/dnscontrol/cmd/convertzone/README.md

 !!!
-NOTE: This command has been replaced by the "dnscontrol get-zone" !!! subcommand.
+NOTE: This command has been replaced by the "dnscontrol get-zones" !!! subcommand.
 It can do everything convertzone does and more, with !!! fewer bugs.
 This command will be removed from the distribution soon.